Reconfiguration graph for vertex colorings for ($P_2$+$P_3$, $C_4$)-free graphs: Introduction

 Given a positive integer $k$, we simply write $[k]$ to denote the set $\{1,2,\ldots, k\}$.

-For reader's convenience, we give a sketch for some of the graph classes and we use the following: A black dot represents a vertex and a shaded circle represents a clique.
-A solid line between any two shapes represents that the corresponding vertex-sets are complete to each other, and the absence of a line between two shapes represents that the corresponding vertex-sets are anticomplete to each other; see \cref{gcl2} and \cref{gcl}.

 From now on, the paper is organized as follows.
-We give some preliminary results on recoloring in \cref{sec:pre-results}.
-In \cref{sec:struc}, we prove a structure theorem for the class of $(P_2+P_3, C_4)$-free graphs which is useful in proving \cref{recol-main,thm:degen}.
-Finally, in \cref{sec:recol}, we prove \cref{recol-main,thm:degen}.
+We prove a structure theorem for the class of $(P_2+P_3, C_4)$-free graphs in \cref{sec:struc}, and some useful preliminary results on recoloring in \cref{sec:pre-results}.
+Finally, in \cref{sec:recol}, we prove our main results (see \cref{recol-main,thm:degen}).